 When you want to spread the beauty of your vining indoor plant, you can grow ivy from cuttings to propagate the plant.
-Ivy (genus Hedera) comes in many different varieties of climbing plants bursting with foliage in different shapes and colors, from solid green to variegated patterns.
+Ivy is an umbrella term that covers vining/climbing plants in numerous genera and species with foliage in different shapes and colors, from solid green to variegated patterns.
 Ivy can grow as vines on structures, as ground cover or even as houseplants.
-English ivy (Hedera helix) is a popular type of ivy that is easy to propagate with cuttings.
+Before propagating some types of ivy, however, you may want to check with your local cooperative extension service.
+Many types of ivy, such as English ivy (Hedera helix, USDA zones 4-9), are aggressive growers that are considered invasive species in many areas.
+Responsible gardeners avoid propagating these types, instead choosing other, more restrained ivy plants.

 Grow Ivy From Cuttings: Timing